The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Conclusion

 \section{Conclusion}

-In this paper, three CTRW models are derived and their behaviors are studied to explore the impact of random sorption (RS), random advection (RA), and the combination of these two microscale disorder mechanisms (RSA) on large-scale non-Fickian transport.
+We explore the impact of random sorption, and random advection on large-scale non-Fickian transport using two CTRW models, the RS and RA models, respectively, which explicitly represent these disorder mechanisms.
 The RS model accounts for instantaneous mobile-immobile mass exchange, which is characterized by a spatially variable retardation coefficient.
 The RA model quantifies particle transport in media characterized by spatially variable steady flow.
-The RSA model combines the two microscale disorder models and represents transport in a heterogeneous flow field under instantaneous heterogeneous sorption-desorption.
+Furthermore, we derive the novel RSA model that quantifies the combined effect of the two microscale disorder models and represents transport in a heterogeneous flow field under instantaneous heterogeneous sorption-desorption.
 We analyze and compare the transport behaviors in the three models for uniform and flux-weighted initial conditions in terms of spatial profiles of the particle density, the displacement mean and variance, and particle breakthrough curves.
 In order to probe the impact of the microscale physics on large-scale dispersion, we consider disorder distributions that give the same power-law transition time distributions in the corresponding CTRW models.
 Under these conditions, the different microscopic disorder models lead to similar large-scale dispersion behaviors.
 The RA and RS models differ in their responses to initial particle distributions that are not flux-weighted.
-While the RS model displays always aging for exponents $0< \gamma < 1$,~\cite[][]{sokolov2012models}, that is, the particle velocity is a non-stationary stochastic process, the RA model is stationary for uniform injection conditions, and evolves toward a stationary limit for arbitray initial particle distributions.
+While the RS model displays always aging for exponents $0< \gamma < 1$,~\cite[][]{sokolov2012models}, that is, the particle velocity is a non-stationary stochastic process, the RA model is stationary for uniform injection conditions, and evolves toward a stationary limit for arbitrary initial particle distributions.